GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Oddu.md

 **Run Speed**: You may run up to 1 yard per move, presuming you have at least two tentacles.

-**Climb Speed**: You may climb up to 2 yard per move, presuming it is reasonable terrain to climb and you have at least two tentacles.
+**Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb and you have at least two tentacles.

 **Swim speed**: You may swim up to 6 yards per move, presuming the water isn’t too rough.